trustoverip/spec-up-t-website/docs/general/installation.md

 sidebar_position: 1
 ---

-# Intro

-This is the admin guide for the Spec-Up-T system.

-The repo can be found [here](https://github.com/blockchainbird/spec-up-t).

-## Installation
+# Installation

-Get started by **creating a new site**.
+Get started by **creating a new Spec-Up-T installation**.

-### What you'll need
+## What you'll need

+- A terminal / Command Line
+- An editor, also called IDE (Integrated Development Environment).
+We recommend Visual Studio Code
 - [Node.js](https://nodejs.org/en/download/):
-  - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
+  - When installing Node.js, you are recommended to check all checkboxes related to dependencies
 - A [webbrowser](https://en.wikipedia.org/wiki/Web_browser).
-You are probably reading this in a browser, so you already have one.
+You are probably reading this in a browser, so you already have one

 Use Node.js version 18 or higher.

-### Install a new site
+## Create a new Spec-Up-T installation

-#### General info
+### General info

 Installing Spec-Up-T works similarly to installing any other npm package.
 You install it locally (not globally), and then you run it.

-#### Install a new Spec-Up-T site
+### Let's create

 ```bash
 npx create-spec-up-t my-spec-up-t-website